isaacnfairplay/webbedduck/BRANCH_CHANGELOG.md

 - Introduce a `CacheMetadataSummary` dataclass plus a `peek_metadata` helper that reads only `metadata.json`, ensuring freshness checks match the response envelope while keeping Parquet untouched.
 - Add FastAPI response models and a `GET /cache/{digest}` route that exposes metadata summaries along with download URL templates for page-level exports.
 - Cover the helper and HTTP route with regression tests that assert the metadata flags mirror cached responses and that Parquet reads are skipped during metadata peeks.

+## FastAPI route executor and streaming endpoints
+- Add a `create_route_app` helper that wires the cache, request context store, DuckDB executor, and compiled route registry into a FastAPI application.
+- Surface `POST /routes/{slug}` to validate parameters via `_templating.binding`, fetch or populate the cache, and return the response envelope metadata alongside cache page templates.
+- Expand the cache router with `/cache/{digest}/pages/{page}` streaming plus new Pydantic models so the metadata and route APIs share the same download contract.
+- Cover the HTTP stack with regression tests that spin up `TestClient`, submit parameter payloads end-to-end, and assert cache hits/misses as well as streamed JSON payloads line up with expectations.